 Ford F-150 Generations

-The Ford F-150, America’s sweetheart in the pickup truck world, first roared to life in 1975.
-But for our deep dive today, we’re kicking things off with its 10th generation, which hit the streets in 1997.
+The Ford F-150, America’s darling in the pickup truck world, first roared to life in 1975.
+But for our comprehensive dive today, we’re kicking things off with its 10th generation, which hit the streets in 1997.

 To give you a bird’s-eye view, here’s a snappy table laying out the F-150’s generations from 1997 to now: